AdamSobieski/Argumentation/Documents/Templates.md

 ## Discussion

 Advanced argument templating topics include _interactive argument templates_ and _agentic argument templates_.
-Interactive argument templates are templates with accompanying forms or questionnaires which end-users or agents would complete to produce arguments.
-Agentic argument templates would utilize [prompts](https://en.wikipedia.org/wiki/Prompt_engineering) for artificial-intelligence systems to produce arguments.
+Interactive argument templates are templates with accompanying input forms or questionnaires which end-users or agents would complete to produce arguments.
+Agentic argument templates are templates which utilize [prompts](https://en.wikipedia.org/wiki/Prompt_engineering) for artificial-intelligence systems to produce arguments.

 Blending these ideas together, one user-experience concept involves end-users being able to choose when to make use of one of many special interactive [boilerplate documents](https://en.wikipedia.org/wiki/Boilerplate_text) to create and edit arguments.